Male Infertility Treatment in Sioux City, IA

 Undergoing infertility issues can be very stressful for couples struggling to conceive.
-At Siouxland Urology, our board-certified urologists believe that you and your growing family deserve the best medical service.
-For more information about how our urologist can treat your fertility issues, please contact our office at (605) 217-7000 and schedule an appointment today.
+Our board-certified urologists in Sioux City believe that you and your growing family deserve the best medical service.
+For more information about how our urologists can treat your fertility issues, please contact our office at (605) 217-7000 and schedule an appointment today.

 Overview of Male Infertility

 In men, hormone disorders, illness, reproductive anatomy trauma and obstruction, and sexual dysfunction can temporarily or permanently affect sperm and prevent conception.
 Some disorders become more difficult to treat the longer they persist without treatment.

 Sperm development (spermatogenesis) takes place in the ducts (seminiferous tubules) of the testes.
 Cell division produces mature sperm cells (spermatozoa) that contain one-half of a man’s genetic code.
 Each spermatogenesis cycle consists of six stages and takes about 16 days to complete.
 Approximately five cycles are needed to produce one mature sperm.
 Energy-generating organelles (mitochondria) inside each sperm power its tail (flagellum) so that it can swim to the female egg once inside the vagina.
 Sperm development is ultimately controlled by the endocrine (hormonal) system that comprises the hypothalamic-pituitary-gonadal axis.